BTST

 HookDescription

 beforeLoadBoardsCalled before loading boards list.
-Return false to cancel.
+Throw to cancel.

 afterLoadBoardsCalled after boards are loaded.

 beforeLoadBoardCalled before loading a single board.
-Return false to cancel.
+Throw to cancel.

 afterLoadBoardCalled after a board is loaded.

 beforeLoadNewBoardCalled before loading the new board page.
-Return false to cancel.
+Throw to cancel.

 afterLoadNewBoardCalled after the new board page is loaded.